Flexin1981/AdxSuds/readme.md

 This will show you a list of the available methods and the input structures and output structures of the methods.

+<h3>Installation</h3>

+You can install this module through pip with the following Currently this is tested on linux but should work on windows but will require a tweak for the cache file location.

+     sudo pip install git+https://github.com/Flexin1981/AdxSuds

 <h3>Usage</h3>

 <h4>Importing</h4>